davepadrino/r/README.md

 ### Example 5

-- Read csv from HDFS (you will need to install hadoop and configure it)
+- Read csv from HDFS (Hadoop Distributed File System)(you need to install Hadoop and configure it)

 ### Example 6